shanetan/learngit/readme.txt

-Git is a versioin control system.
+Git is a distributed versioin control system.
-Git is free software.
+Git is free software distributd under the GPL.